 How can a racing dog be good for older adults?
-You may be surprised to learn that Greyhounds are not the high-energy dogs many think they are.
-Although Greyhounds will enjoy daily walks and the occasional chance to run, most tend to be "couch potatoes" that enjoy loafing around with their owners.
+You may be surprised to learn that greyhounds are not the high-energy dogs many think they are.
+Although greyhounds will enjoy daily walks and the occasional chance to run, most tend to be couch potatoes that enjoy loafing around with their owners.
 They are usually very responsive to training and therefore easy to handle, even though most weight about 60 to 80 pounds.
-If you like larger dogs but worry about being able to handle one, the...
-Greyhound is a breed to consider.Continue to 5 of 10 below.
+If you like larger dogs but worry about being able to handle one, the greyhound is a breed to consider.

 05 of 10

-Much like the Bichon, the Maltese is the quintessential "little white lap dog."
-This breed enjoys spending time in her owner's lap and going on short, easy walks.
-Grooming needs are also like the Bichon: dog's trips to a professional groomer will keep the breed maintained. zThe Maltese is also fairly easy to train.
+Much like the bichon, the Maltese is the quintessential little white lap dog.
+This breed enjoys spending time in its owner's lap and going on short, easy walks.
+Grooming needs are also like the bichon: Trips to a professional groomer will keep the breed maintained.
+The Maltese is also fairly easy to train.
 At a weight of only 4 to 7 pounds, this dog is very easy to handle.
-You can even carry her around in your bag!
+You can even carry it around in your bag.

 06 of 10